-Market liquidity is highly relevant to SMCO, ASMF and AGIF, which offer daily redemption terms.
+Product liquidity is highly relevant to SMCO, ASMF & AGIF, which offer daily redemption terms.
 Individual holdings are monitored (in real time) in terms of the number of days trading volume and the average daily turnover value they represent.
 A picture is built up through time of how individual stocks react to news events, assisting ongoing portfolio control.
 Firstly, the positioning of the funds relative to the constituent index weightings in its benchmark is monitored.
 This occurs alongside an appraisal of portfolio liquidity across market cap and index bandings, with a focus on controlled exposure to companies which are around £100 million (SMCO) and \$100 million (ASMF).
 We seek to diversify liquidity risk through holding stocks capitalized up to £2 billion (SMCO) and \$5 billion (ASMF), alongside those at the lower end of the liquidity spectrum.
 Individual holdings start from an initial 1-2% weighting, and can be expandable to 3%+, according to liquidity, degree of conviction, and to allow for cost averaging.
-This approach is less relevant for AGIF, which generally targets much larger companies and which has an average weighted market capitalisation in excess of \$30 billion.
+This approach is less relevant for AGIF, which generally targets much larger companies and which has an average weighted market capitalisation in excess of \$50 billion.

-We usually keep around 4-6% of SMCO in cash in order to have flexibility to participate in equity placings and advantageous pricing situations.
+We usually keep around 4-6% of SMCO and AGIF in cash in order to have flexibility to participate in equity placings and advantageous pricing situations.
 ASMF would normally be more fully invested.
 In normal conditions, if we had to liquidate some of our holdings in SMCO, we would target our larger, more liquid holdings.
 We have around 15%-20% of at any time in 'non-benchmark' holdings, conviction calls that also offer higher levels of liquidity.
-This means that under normal trading conditions (and capturing at least 25% of the available liquidity) we would expect to be able to liquidate around 16% of the portfolio within 1-3 days, and around 30%-35% of the portfolio within seven days.
-More information on ASMF will be forthcoming, but the modelling shows that it has a very attractive liquidity profile and we do not anticipate any liquidity constraints under normal trading conditions.
+This means that for practical purposes access to liquidity would be higher than a 'vertical' anaylsis of the liquidity profile of the portfolio would suggest.
+Further, as noted above we normally run with a significant cash buffer, which means that some cash could be used to meet redemptions pending the liquidation of stock positions.
+ASMF is much smaller and has a higher average weighted market cap, and we would therefore not anticipate any significant liquidity constraints under normal trading conditions.

-The investor base of SMCO is very diverse, with approximately 1,000 advisory/DFM firms and thousands of retail investors, the latter group held mainly via the platforms.
-Mattioli Woods plc is the largest single investor, however given their relationship with Amati as 49% equity holders, it is highly likely that sufficient notice would be given in order to effect a managed exit.
-We maintain cash balances that allow for significant latitude to fund the expected level of redemptions.
-The target markets for ASMF and AGIF are essentially the same as that for SMCO, and both funds are beginning to develop similarly diverse investor bases.
+The investor base of SMCO is very diverse, with approximately 1,000 advisory/DFM firms and thousands of retail investors, the latter group whose shares are held on platforms such as Hargreaves Lansdown, Fidelity and AJ Bell, representing over 12% of AUM.
+The target markets for ASMF & AGIF are essentially the same as that for SMCO, and both funds are beginning to develop similarly diverse investor bases.

-In respect of the VCT, a typical position is 1.5% of the portfolio, although a high conviction stock might account for 3%, and a long-term core holding might account for as much as 6-7% of the portfolio.
+As a closed-end fund there is less direct impact of the above on the VCT, where the shares in issue are fixed and are not redeemable from the fund.
+In terms of liquidity challenges of the portfolio companies themselves, we model the liquidity profile and market cap distribution, while strictly controlling exposure to unquoted companies as well as the illiquid 'tail' of AIM.
+The non-qualifying portfolio is structured so as to complement the qualifying portfolio in terms of liquidity, market cap and geographical spread.
+A typical starting position is 1.5% of the portfolio, although a high conviction stock might account for 3%, and a long-term core holding might account for as much as 6-7% of the portfolio.
 The top 10 holdings typically account for c.
 40-50% of the portfolio, although this will vary according to market conditions and the ability to trim large positions when liquidity permits.
-We typically hold between 55-60 stocks in the fund.
+We typically hold between 65-75 stocks in the fund.